apache/ignite/modules/hadoop/README.txt

-Apache Ignite Hadoop Module
+GridGain Hadoop Module
 ---------------------------

-Apache Ignite Hadoop module provides In-Memory MapReduce engine and driver to use IGFS as Hadoop file system which are 100% compatible with HDFS and YARN.
+GridGain Hadoop module provides In-Memory MapReduce engine and driver to use IGFS as Hadoop file system which are 100% compatible with HDFS and YARN.

 To enable Hadoop module when starting a standalone node, move 'optional/ignite-hadoop' folder to